 For the past years, Pat and Mandy have tried to establish a horse riding business in the small coastal town of Vilankulo.
 After leaving Zimbabwe, life might possibly have become a little safer but by no means any easier for them- cyclones, economic downturns in the West-leading to fewer tourists coming to Mozambique as well as losing a large number of horses to illness, disease and poisonous plants are just some of the things they have had to face in the past years.

 With a lot of courage and warmth, they still fight on and are a huge inspiration to the people they meet.

 But that is not all – they offer an amazing holiday or volunteering experience to anyone who comes to join them to share a small part of their fascinating life.

-In true African style every day would be different and nothing could ever be predicted.
+In true African style, every day would be different and nothing could ever be predicted.
 One of my fellow volunteers ended up sitting on a sheep in the back of the car one afternoon.
-He was supposed to try and calm ‘Bazarita’, who Pat and Mandy bought spontaneously by the roadside.
+He was supposed to try and calm ‘Bazarita’, which Pat and Mandy bought spontaneously by the roadside.

 She would later join ‘Baaaaz’, the ram they had acquired at the spur of a moment a few weeks previously.
 Baaaaz was already living happily amongst the horses, instead of becoming the main course at a wedding reception dinner, as originally intended when Pat and Mandy came across him.

 Riding, riding and more riding

 Part of our duties was to look after the clients who come here on horse riding holidays from all over the world.
 Some are beginners and others are very experienced riders.
 But everyone always agreed that this was possibly the most amazing beach riding in the world.